Clerks III: Post-production

 Post-production was completed on February 13, 2022, with Smith announcing a trailer was slated to debut in May.
 On May 28, 2022, Smith stated he viewed the first cut of the trailer and was set to release it during San Diego Comic-Con 2022, which would run from July 21–24.
 On June 29, 2022, Smith announced the trailer would instead drop online on July 6.

-The film is dedicated to Lisa Spoonauer who played Caitlin Bree in the original Clerks and Clerks: The Animated Series.
-Spoonauer passed away in 2017.
+The film is dedicated to Lisa Spoonauer, who played Caitlin Bree in the original Clerks and Clerks: The Animated Series.
+Spoonauer died in 2017.